Clive Ponting: Personal life

 Ponting was married four times.
-In 1969 he married Katherine Hannan.
-After their divorce in 1973 he married Sally Fletcher, who also worked in the Ministry of Defence.
-Laura, a teacher, was the third wife.
-The fourth wife, Diane Johnson, died before him in 2020.
+In 1969, he married Katherine Hannan.
+After their divorce in 1973, he married Sally Fletcher, who also worked in the Ministry of Defence.
+Laura Young, a teacher, was his third wife, whom he married in 1997.
+His fourth wife, Diane Johnson, died in March 2020.

 Retirement

-In November 2018 he gave a speech in which he warned fellow Scottish National Party members that a No-deal Brexit would be used as context in which to disband or constrain the Scottish Parliament.
+In November 2018, by then a resident of Kelso, Scottish Borders, Ponting gave a speech in which he warned fellow Scottish National Party members that a No-deal Brexit would be used as context in which to disband or constrain the Scottish Parliament.

-He died on 28 July 2020.
+Ponting died at home on 28 July 2020, at the age of 74.